organix/uFork/sponsor.md

 is set to a fixnum _error_ code.
-When the _signal_ is a fixnum, the sponsor is considered **idle** and no events are dispatch or instructions executed for this sponsor.
+When the _signal_ is a fixnum, the sponsor is considered **idle** and no events are dispatched or instructions executed for this sponsor.